Is Boston Cream Pie really a cake and not a pie!?

 The cream for them is made as follows: Put over the fire one cup of milk and not quite a cup of sugar, one egg, mixed with three teaspoonfuls of corn starch and one tablespoonful of butter.
 Boil a few moments only.
 When cool, add vanilla to the taste.

 Open the cakes and fill them with this cream.

 1996 – The Boston Cream Pie was proclaimed the official Massachusetts State Dessert on December 12, 1996.
 A civics class from Norton High School sponsored the bill.The pie beat out other candidates, including the toll house cookie and Indian pudding.

 This recipe requires some advance planning, as the cake has to cool completely before it is filled and frosted.

 1/4 cup all-purpose flour

 Use the Chocolate Ganache while still warm.
-NOTE: If you Chocolate Ganache has cooled, gently re-warm
+If your Chocolate Ganache has cooled, gently re-warm before using.

 Categories:Cakes HIstory Chocolate Recipes Dessert Recipes Food HIstory Historical Cakes New England